Illumina/akt/docs/usage.md

  bcftools view -t ^X -v snps -i 'MAF>=0.05 && N_ALT==1' ~/kimura/resources/1000G/ALL.wgs.phase3_shapeit2_mvncall_integrated_v5.20130502.genotypes.bcf -Ou  | ./akt thin -n 48 - | bgzip -c > thinned.vcf.gz
 ```

+**Note:** This routine is somewhat slow (the above command takes a few hours).
+We provided a set of reliable thinned SNPs for both WGS and Exome data on builds 37 and 38 of the human genome.
+These site-only VCFs are under `data/` in the akt repository.